kapil5harma/github-clone/README.md

 ### Github Clone using Github API v4

+#### Deployed on [https://github-clone-react-graphql.herokuapp.com/](https://github-clone-react-graphql.herokuapp.com/) for access as committing the Github token revokes the token.

 #### Steps to run the app on your local system:

 - Download/clone [this](https://github.com/kapil5harma/github-clone) repository